 For years, making the perfect homemade biscuit eluded me.
 I didn’t understand the purpose of cold butter and a hot oven, or how to mix the cold butter in with the dough.
-Well, you don’t need to know any of that to make perfect, light and fluffy Cheddar Jalapeno Biscuits.
-Just mix five simple ingredients, drop a spoonful on a baking sheet, and bake.
-Then, you have softest, lightest, cheesiest biscuits ever with just a hint of spicy heat.
+Well, you don’t need to know any of that to make perfect, light and fluffy Cheddar Jalapeno Drop Biscuits.
+Just mix 5 simple ingredients, drop a spoonful on a baking sheet, and bake.
+Then, you have softest, lightest, cheesiest biscuits ever with just a hint of mild spice (or not).
 Keep reading to learn how to make easy drop biscuits from scratch.Jump to Recipe

 How to Make Biscuits From Scratch Easy

-Last year, I shared a recipe for 3 Ingredient Easy Biscuits.
+Last year, I shared a recipe for Easy 3 Ingredient Biscuits.
 It quickly became my most popular blog post.
 After all, people are intimidated by making biscuits from scratch.
-In that recipe, I share my three secrets to making the best and tastiest biscuits imaginable.
+In that recipe, I share my three baking tips to making the easiest and tallest biscuits imaginable.

 As I mentioned, learning to make great biscuits didn’t come naturally to me.
 Sure, I saw my grandma making biscuits, but I never made them myself.